The Jetset Society performing as a live band at a ball in Vienna

 Does The Jetset Society perform at graduation balls and school balls in Lower Austria?

 Yes.
 The Jetset Society performs at balls in Vienna, Lower Austria and Burgenland.
-For graduation balls and school balls in Lower Austria, lineup, technical setup, schedule and playing times are planned individually.
+For graduation balls and school balls in Lower Austria, lineup, technical setup, schedule and performance times are planned individually.

 Which music is suitable for the opening of a ball?

 For a ball opening, Viennese waltz, classical dance music or a specifically chosen opening song often works well.
-Music, choreography, timing and moderation should be coordinated carefully.
+Music, choreography, timing and the MC should be coordinated carefully.

 Which music works after the formal opening?

-After the opening, a mix of ballroom and latin dances, modern classics, pop, soul, funk, disco, rock and Austropop often works well.
-The music should include different age groups and build the dance floor gradually.
+After the opening, a mix of ballroom and Latin dances, modern classics, pop, soul, disco, rock and Austropop often works well.
+The music should appeal to different age groups and build the dance floor gradually.

 Which lineup is suitable for a ball?